freedomofpress/securedrop-workstation-keyring/README.md

 ## Build instructions
 On Qubes systems, `BUILD_OS=qubes` is required to use the Qubes Fedora executor.

-`make build-rpm`, `make build-rpm-staging`, and `make build-rpm-dev` will build respective packages using Qubes builderv2.
+To set up the qubes-builderv2 repository and generate the build container, run:
+`make qubes-builder`.

+Then run `make build-rpm`.

 If the qubes-builderv2 repository is not installed in a sibling directory, it will be cloned.
 The first time the qubes-builderv2 repo is set up, OS-specific dependencies will be installed (on local machines, you'll be prompted for your passphrase) and the executor image will be generated, which takes some time.

+If you have already set up and configured the qubes-builderv2 repository, skip directly to running `make build-rpm`.

+### Build variants
+`make build-rpm`, `make build-rpm-staging`, and `make build-rpm-dev` will build respective packages using Qubes builderv2.

 `make build-rpm BRANCH=yourbranchname` also allows you to build from any branch.